01 of 02

 The fern stitch is a surface embroidery stitch used to create an open, lacy stitch along a straight or curved line.
 It's beautiful worked as tree branches, foliage, ferns, or seaweed in a project.
 Fern stitch is frequently seen in crazy quilts and it's likely to show up in patterns with natural motifs.

 Each section of the fern stitch is worked as a group of three straight stitches, all worked into the same ending hole.
 The groups are stitched repeatedly to make a row.

-To work the fern stitch along... a horizontal line, make a diagonal stitch from the lower left (point 1) to the upper right (point 2).
+To work the fern stitch along... a horizontal line, make a diagonal stitch from the upper left (point 1) to the lower right (point 2).

-Make a second stitch to the left of the ending hole coming up at point 3 and down at point 4, which is the same hole as point 2.
-Make a third stitch diagonally from the upper left (point 5) to the same ending hole (point 6).
+Make a second stitch to the left of the ending hole coming up at point 3 and down at point 2, in the same hole as before.
+Make a third stitch diagonally from the lower left (point 4) to the same ending hole (point 2 again).

 Continue making this 3-stitch group along the marked lines in your fabric until you have reached the end of the row.